 New Orleans pralines are different from their European ancestor in that the New Orleans variety uses pecans rather than almonds and includes cream.
-Pecans were used because they were, and still are, plentiful.
+Pecans are used because they were, and still are, plentiful in the South.
 Cream was introduced as a thickener.

 When I was growing up in the South, I learned to cook at a relatively young age.
-One of my memories of those early days was making Pralines from the recipe on the back of the box of the Domino Light Brown Sugar.
+One of my memories of those early days was making Pralines from the recipe on the back of the Domino Light Brown Sugar box.

 I remember that the recipe only called for light brown sugar, i.e., it didn’t have granulated sugar.
 It also called for a small amount of cream of tartar and used evaporated milk.
 The Pralines always turned out great!